 The ceilings were draped with paper pom poms, the tables had paper placemats, and pin wheels made out of 12 x 12 scrapbook paper with embossed stamp textures added some shimmer.
 We also printed our names on small paper bags to use for the candy station.
 Our programs were made with the same paper as our invites, and we sewed spines in to add a little DIY touch!
 And I even made my own cake topper!

 Thank you Paper Source Highland Village – for making me an embossing fanatic and helping inspire me to use different textures and styles!

 We’re so proud to know that we could help Kristina fulfill her dream of an extraordinary Houston wedding.
+This is one of the best DIY weddings we’ve seen to date.
 Paper Source’s mission to inspire you to “Do Something Creative Every Day” combined with our customers’ visions make for some excellent celebrations, and we hope to continue the inspiration combination!

 If there’s one thing we love, it’s throwing a party… and one of our favorite aspects of hosting an event are the favors.
 Not only are favors a wonderful treat for your guests, but they also offer a blank canvas for creating wonderful little packages.

 Here are a few of our DIY favor ideas…